JBoggsy/aipa/learning_notes.md

 * Need to figure out a unified message format.
 Different models/providers give essentially the same information in different ways.
 Key pieces of information include the final message content, the thinking process, and tool calls.
 Also the role
+* Messages, rather than strings or anything else, should be what model generation returns.